-In Chapter Four we argued that caviar processing is not an art.
+Earlier above, we argued that caviar processing is not an art.
 However, because of the wide range of characteristics of raw material and processing conditions, making caviar requires great skills.
 In Russia, caviar makers (men are called ikrjanschik and women ikrjanschitza) are highly experienced and respected professionals.
 In this book, we have given guidelines to such important factors as the quality of ovaries and the duration of the salting process.
 Nevertheless, the final decisions about these and other important matters are subjective, made by experts utilizing their knowledge and experience.

 The table shows critical quality checkpoints for caviar processing and the factors that must be assessed at each point.